-- 1. The charges are read to the student by a member of The Hearing Panel. - 2.
+- 1. The charges are read to the student by the Hearing Officer. - 2.
 Brief opening statements may be made by both the accused student and the Student Conduct Officer. - 3.
 The Student Conduct Officer presents oral or written statements or other evidence.
-The student, and members of the Hearing Panel may ask questions of the Student Conduct Officer or any witness. - 4.
+The student, and Hearing Officer may ask questions of the Student Conduct Officer or any witness. - 4.
 The student presents oral or written statements or other evidence.
-The Student Conduct Officer and members of the Hearing Panel may ask questions of the student or any witnesses. - 5.
-If the case involves two students and after the presentation of evidence according to the above process, students may ask questions of each other. - 6.
+The Student Conduct Officer and Hearing Officer may ask questions of the student or any witnesses.

+- 5. If the case involves two students and after the presentation of evidence according to the above process, students may ask questions of each other. - 6.
 Copies of any documents presented at the hearing, including any witness statements or other written statements, must be provided to both the Student Conduct Officer and the student. - 7.
 The parties may make a brief closing statement.

-Upon completion of the hearing, the Hearing Panel will reach a decision and provide written notification to the student within 5 working days which determines whether it is more likely than unlikely that a violation of the Code occurred, and if so, what disciplinary sanction will be imposed.
-The Hearing Panel may impose sanctions different from those recommended by the Conduct Officer but the sanctions may not be more severe than those described in the Notice of Hearing.
+Upon completion of the hearing, the Hearing Officer will reach a decision based on the Preponderance of the Evidence and provide written notification to the student within ten (10) business days which determines whether it is more likely than unlikely that a violation of the Code occurred, and if so, what disciplinary sanction will be imposed.
+The Hearing Officer may impose sanctions different from those recommended by the Conduct Officer, but the sanctions may not be more severe than those described in the Notice of Hearing.
 Disciplinary records will be kept as part of the student conduct record keeping system.